Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Basic Working of the r-process and necessary environment conditions

-with partition functions $G$, the nuclear-mass unit $m_u$, and the neutron-separation (or binding) energy of nucleus $(Z,A+1)$, $S_n(A+1)$, being the neutron-capture $Q$-value on nucleus $(Z,A)$.
-This relation for a chemical equilibrium of neutron captures and photo-disintegrations in an isotopic chain can either be derived by utilizing chemical equilibria and the appropriate chemical potentials (as discussed in the previous subsection) or in an equivalent way due to the fact that the cross sections for these reactions and their reverses are linked via detailed balance between individual states in the initial and the final nucleus of each capture reaction.
-This causes the appearance of partition functions $G$ for population of excited states.
+with partition functions $G$, the nuclear-mass unit $m_u$, and the neutron-separation (or binding) energy of nucleus $(Z,A+1)$, $S_n(A+1)$.
+This relation for a chemical equilibrium of neutron captures and photo-disintegrations in an isotopic chain follows from utilizing the appropriate chemical potentials (see the previous subsection) or equivalently due to the fact that the cross sections for these reactions and their reverses are linked via detailed balance between individual states in the initial and the final nucleus of each capture reaction.
 The abundance ratios are dependent only on $n_n=\rho Y_n/m_u$, $T$, and $S_n$. $S_n$ introduces the dependence on nuclear masses, i.e.\ a nuclear-mass model for these very neutron-rich unstable nuclei.
 Under the assumption of an $(n,\gamma)\rightleftarrows (\gamma,n)$ equilibrium, no detailed knowledge of neutron-capture cross sections is needed.

-One fact which can be easily deduced, given that $Y(A+1)/Y(A)$ first rises with increasing distance from stability, becomes close to 1 at the abundance maximum of the isotopic chain, and finally decreases, is that the abundance maxima in each isotopic chain are only determined by the neutron number density $n_n$ and the temperature $T$.
-Approximating $Y(Z,A+1)/Y(Z,A) \simeq 1$ at the maximum and keeping all other quantities constant, the neutron-separation energy $S_n$ has to be the same for the abundance maxima in all isotopic chains, defining the so-called r-process path.
+Given that $Y(A+1)/Y(A)$ first rises with increasing neutron excess before it decreases further out [caused by the last two factors in Eq.(\ref{Sn})], leads to abundance maxima in each isotopic chain which are only determined by the neutron number density $n_n$ and the temperature $T$.
+Approximating $Y(Z,A+1)/Y(Z,A) \simeq 1$ at the maximum, as well as $G(Z,A+1) \approx G(Z,A)$, the neutron-separation energy $S_n$ has to be the same for the abundance maxima in all isotopic chains, defining the so-called r-process path.